brimdata/brimcap/docs/Custom-brimcap-load-Config.md

 recreating Brimcap configurations equivalent to those created with the customization options in Brim app release `v0.24.0` and older.
-The [Custom NetFlow Analyzer](#custom-netflow-analyzer) section builds on the approach to create a custom Brimcap configuration that generates NetFlow records from pcaps.
+The [Custom NetFlow Analyzer](#custom-netflow-analyzer) section builds on the approach to create a Brimcap configuration that generates NetFlow records from pcaps.
 The article then closes with some [Debug](#debug) tips.

 # Custom Zeek/Suricata Analyzers